 \section{Abstract}

-The notion of expansivity and its generalizations (measure expansive, measure positively expansive, continuum-wise expansive, countably-expansive) are well known for deterministic systems and can be a useful property for significant behavior such as chaotic one.
-This study aims to extend these notions into a random context and prove a relationship between relative positive entropy and random expansive measure and apply it to show that if a random dynamical system has positive relative topological entropy so the $w$-stable classes have zero measure for the conditional measures.
+The notion of expansivity and its generalizations (measure expansive, measure positively expansive, continuum-wise expansive, countably-expansive) are well known for deterministic systems and can be a useful property for studying significant type of behavior, such as chaotic one.
+This study aims to extend these notions into a random context and prove a relationship between relative positive entropy and random expansive measures and apply it to show that if a random dynamical system has positive relative topological entropy then the $w$-stable classes have zero measure for the conditional measures.
 We also prove that there exists a probability measure that is both invariant and expansive.
-Moreover, we obtain a relation between the notions of random expansive measure and random countably-expansive.
+Moreover, we obtain a relation between the notions of random expansive measures and random countably-expansive systems.